ashi009/node-fast-html-parser/README.md

 Get escpaed (as-it) text value of current node and its children.
 May have `&amp;` in it. (fast)

+### HTMLElement#tagName

+Get tag name of HTMLElement.
+Notice: the returned value would be an uppercase string.

 ### HTMLElement#structuredText

 Get structured Text